panzouh/argo-repository/README.md

 Argo repository is a meta chart for simplified cluster management based on ArgoCD [Apps of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

+> :warning: At the moment this meta chart in on tech preview, use it at our own risks.

 ## Kubernetes supported versions

 TBA